RafaelSantos84/rafaelsantos84/README.md

 ### Olá!
 Eu sou o Rafael Santos 👋
-🌱 Estou atualemnte estudando Python.
+🌱 Estou atualmente estudando Python.

 <!--
 **RafaelSantos84/rafaelsantos84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.